mohitharshan123/bettermode-posts-demo/README.md

    The app would be running at http://localhost:5173

-4. **CI**
+4. **CI/CD**

-   This project includes Continuous Integration (CI) to automate testing and building processes.
+   This project includes Continuous Integration (CI) and Continuous deployment to automate testing and deployment processes.
 The CI configuration ensures that every code change is automatically tested and built to maintain the project's integrity.

    Check the CI pipeline status to ensure that all builds and tests are passing.